chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/02-settings.md

 You can have your hand rendered as a mesh, joint visuals or no rendering of the hand tracking.

 ### Toggle Hand Ray
-By default, a dashed ray is rendered from the tip of your index finger in the direction it is pointing.
+By default, a dashed ray is rendered from the tip of your index finger in the direction you're pointing.
 You can toggle this behaviour on or off.

 ### Toggle Hand Menu
 This button enables or disables use of the <a data-sveltekit-reload href="/manual/02-normal_mode/01-hand-menu">hand menu</a>.
 By default, the menu is enabled for user comfort; if you prefer not using it, you can turn it off using this button.
-However, this will also disable the **Fragment rotation mode** and **Measurement mode** button since they are part of the hand menu functionality.
+However, this will also disable the **Fragment Rotation Mode** and **Measurement Mode** button since they are part of the hand menu functionality.

 ### Toggle Menu Handedness
 The hand menu is rendered next to a user's left hand by default (since this is most comfortable for most right-handed people).